-Examination of these blocks shows that USC's wireless is heavily overprovisioned, with 142 blocks (roughly one wireless address for every student).
-Although many addresses in these blocks are active over months of observation, on average each block has around ten live addresses, a load confirmed by operators.
+Examination of these blocks shows that USC's wireless is heavily overprovisioned, with one wireless address for every student (142 blocks).
+On average, each block has around ten live addresses at any time (a load confirmed by operators), even though many addresses are used over months of observation.
 To avoid excessive per-address probing, by default Trinocular removes blocks with fewer than 15 active addresses, and it is difficult to detect diurnal trends in very sparse blocks (for example, see Figure 7).
 Thus, of the 142 wireless blocks, 119 were excluded from probing.
 Of the 23 blocks that are probed, we identify 6 as diurnal.
 We conclude that diurnal detection requires either moderately dense blocks (more than 15 active addresses) or tolerance for higher probing rates than 19 probes per hour per /24.
-These self-imposed policy constraints result in false positives for USC's sparely operated wireless network.
+These self-imposed policy constraints (constraining probing) result in false positives for USC's sparely operated wireless network.

 Sparse blocks cause only false negatives, not false positives.
-We therefore claim that our Internet-wide measurements are a lower-bound on the fraction of diurnal blocks.
+We therefore claim that our Internet-wide measurements are a lower-bound on the fraction of diurnal blocks, and emphasize the correctness of diurnal claims (97% true positives).